mcelhennyi/CryptoTaxBot/README.md

 Notice: This will only run the program once.
 I plan to create a script to add this program to a cron-job for linux, but have not gotten to that part yet.
 Feel free to try cron-jobs out for your self.

 # Notice
 I am not a CPA, accountant, or financial advisor.
 I take no responsibility for use of this app.
-If you have questions feel free to email me. imcelhenny1@gmail.com
+If you have questions feel free to email me, or open up an issue above. imcelhenny1@gmail.com

 # Donations
-If this tool made your life easier, make mine easier for making it!
+If this tool made your life easier then help make mine easier for making it!
 BTC: 16HuArdg9DzXFyBopvkkBYfsSRtcodeq7v
 ETH/ERC-20 Tokens: 0xb70A779095F455419d9B6120288eb8C2963d1708
 LTC: LbLYzZLJCW4jA8xR5SSW8BLTK8hR8PpGnU